 Proving fault can be an uphill battle — this is the reason why it’s essential to hire a slip and fall attorney immediately following your accident.
 Attorney Carbone investigates slip, trip and fall cases to establish liability.
 Sometimes, this means retaining expert opinion to offer testimony about the dangerous conditions that caused your accident.

-To find out how much your slip and fall case is worth, click here.
+To find out how much your slip and fall case is worth and what compensation you may be owed, click here.

 How Our Slip and Fall Attorney Can Help

 Our Jersey City accident lawyer has decades of experience working with the insurance groups to make sure our slip and fall accident clients receive the compensation that they deserve.
 A Case for Carbone means turning over the claims process and working to make sure all your needs have been met.
 While most cases are settled prior to trial, Attorney Carbone has three decades of experience in the courtroom and will fight on your behalf.

 Whether your case goes to court or not, it is critical to retain the best accident experts who will investigate the scene, speak with witnesses, and examine the property damage to support your claim.
 As an award-winning attorney, Carbone uses his many years of experience in premises liability law and negotiation to work for the best possible outcome on your behalf.